mxenabled/atrium-elixir/README.md

   end
   ```

+## Testing

-## Unit Tests
+### Unit tests

+Run: `mix test`

-The majority of the modules have unit tests that will pass if you add the appropriate API and ClientID keys to the config files.
+The majority of the modules have sandbox unit tests that will not run unless specifically commanded to.
+They will then pass if you add the appropriate API and ClientID keys to the config files.

+The Unit Tests are provided to show what the anticipated response is from the API.
 Use these as a reference on how to use the library

+### Sandbox tests

+These test are hitting the actual sandbox of Atrium/Vestibule.
+They will create / update / delete objects in your company so be sure to use a development API kety.

+1. Run the test `mix test --only sandbox`

+#### Why we have Sandbox tests?

+In the best environment we should be using mock library and never hit the actual API, however during the development we found out that Atrium/Vestibue API is very often iterating quickly and returns something differently that you would expect.
+These Sandbox test which are hitting actual API helped us discover countless bugs we would not seen when doing mock.

+Unit tests also provide an ideal way to receive pull requests when something is found to have changed.

 ## Examples

 THESE ARE MOST LIKELY OUT DATED.
-USE THEM AS REFERENCE, BUT NOT LAW
+USE THEM AS REFERENCE, BUT NOT LAW THE UNIT TESTS SHOULD BE USED AS REFERENCE FOR WHAT IS RETURNED FROM THE API.

 The `/examples` directory contains various workflows and code snippets.
-An example can be run by using `mix run examples/filename.exs`, substituting `filename.exs` with the name of the desired example.
+An example can be run by:

+1. running `iex -S mix`
+2. Running `Atrium.Examples.[MODULE].run_example()`